dasch-swiss/dsp-api/docs/05-internals/development/updating-repositories.md

 3. Download the entire repository from the triplestore into a TriG file.

-4. Read the TriG file into an RDF4J `Model`.
+4. Read the TriG file into an `RdfModel`.

-5. Update the `Model` by running the necessary transformations, and replacing the built-in Knora ontologies with the current ones.
+5. Update the `RdfModel` by running the necessary transformations, and replacing the built-in Knora ontologies with the current ones.

-6. Save the `Model` to a new TriG file.
+6. Save the `RdfModel` to a new TriG file.

 7. Empty the repository in the triplestore.

 8. Upload the transformed repository file to the triplestore.

-To update the `Model`, `RepositoryUpdater` runs a sequence of upgrade plugins, each of which is a class in `org.knora.webapi.store.triplestore.upgrade.plugins` and is registered in `RepositoryUpdatePlan`.
+To update the `RdfModel`, `RepositoryUpdater` runs a sequence of upgrade plugins, each of which is a class in `org.knora.webapi.store.triplestore.upgrade.plugins` and is registered in `RepositoryUpdatePlan`.